ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 Institution of the person or group that collected the data.
 This value should be identical to the "Operator" specified on the [https://gliders.ioos.us/providers](https://gliders.ioos.us/providers/) data providers page.

-To maximize the findability of glider data submitted by a single institution, data providers should ensure that they consistently use the same spelling and formatting of an institution's name in each data submission.
+To maximize the findability of glider data submitted by a single institution, data providers should ensure that they consistently use the same spelling of an institution's name in each data submission.
 Before submitting data to NGDAC, data providers can verify that the institution value matches that already associated with NCEI-archived datasets by referring to the NODC COLLECTING INSTITUTION NAMES THESAURUS value list provided on the Keywords tab of the [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC).
 If the institution is present in that list, use NCEI’s spelling of the institution name to populate the global attribute “institution” in the NetCDF files to be submitted for archival.
 If the institution is *not* present, check if the institution has a ROR ID (at [https://ror.org](https://ror.org)).